choerodon/zipkin-ui/README.md

 The UI part of zipkin Application.

 [**Zipkin**](http://zipkin.io) is a distributed tracing system.

-Show the monitoring data that have saved in elasticsearch.
+Show the monitoring datas that have been saved in the elasticsearch.
+It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
+It manages both the collection and lookup of this data.
 ## Feature

 Track the zipkin version for iteration.